-Continued Monitoring and Improvement with Department of Education with manual operations contributing to errors and clarified timelines and readiness planning as well as providing specific directions to streamline key financial aid functions and responsibilities.
+Continued Monitoring and Improvement with Department of Education

+The DOE met with a large contingency of administrators, Financial Aid personnel and the EdgeRock consultant on Monday October 25, 2021 [R3.35].
+The DOE recognized the difficulty with manual operations contributing to errors and clarified timelines and readiness planning as well as providing specific directions to streamline key financial aid functions and responsibilities.
 PCCD was required to send a report that included: